‘It Was a No-Brainer.’ Why Softchoice Invested in LinkedIn Learning.

 “It was a no-brainer,” Marshall said.
 “LinkedIn Learning is probably the most cost-effective way an organization could ever provide organizational-wide educational content.
 You’d have to be crazy to think that’s a solution you wouldn’t want as part of your education platform.”

 Since LinkedIn Learning launched, the numbers speak for themselves.
-After 1,700 employees got access in February, 79% activated their account.
-And, in August alone, 34% of activated accounts used LinkedIn Learning – for an average of two hours each.
+After 1,700 employees got access in February, 79% activated their account – with employees watching thousands of videos since.

 “When you have a really good product, word-of-mouth starts happening,” Marshall said.
 “Yes, our marketing played a big part in getting people into the product.
 But they keep coming back and new people keep signing up because the courses are really good.”